Word Count - 802 words

 We Are Grateful for our Readers

-Writing these notes has become a very enjoyable part of my routine, and I am grateful for the folks that read what we have to say regularly.
+Writing blogs like this one has become a very enjoyable part of my routine, and I am grateful for the folks who read what we have to say regularly.
 The feedback and compliments also fuel us to think of ways we can share learnings and intelligence that add more value as we progress.